Trees in our cities: 10 reasons we need to plant more

 8. Our urban trees are getting old

-Most of the trees we see in our cities today are here thanks to our revolutionary ancestors who planted them as long as 100 years ago for us to enjoy today.
-But these are trees are now reaching now coming to the end of their life cycles and reaching old age.
+Most of the beautiful, mature trees we see in our cities today are here thanks to forward thinking tree enthusiasts who planted them as long as 100 years ago for us to enjoy today.
+But these trees are coming to the end of their life cycles and reaching old age.

-The problem we face now is that it takes a long time for a tree to reach maturity, where it is bringing its maximum level of benefits to us.
-So if we don’t increase the levels of tree planting soon, we may have a long wait until we have more iconic, beautiful trees to replace the aging tree population.
+The problem we face now is that it takes a long time for a tree to reach maturity.
+So if we don’t increase the levels of tree planting soon, we may have a long wait until we have more iconic trees to replace the ageing tree population.
+We've been planting since 1993 and have watched our young whips grow into magnificent urban trees, but we must keep planting more, and protecting the ones we do have.

 9. Everyone’s heading to the cities

-Urban sprawl is taking over.
-Eighty percent of us are now living in urbanised environments and there are no signs of this slowing down.
-It is projected that the increase in urbanisation along with expected overall global population growth, there could be another 2.5 billion people in urban populations by the year 2050.
+84% of the UK are now living in urbanised environments and there are no signs of this slowing down.
+It is projected that with the increase in urbanisation along with expected overall global population growth, there could be another 2.5 billion people in urban populations by the year 2050.

 Did you know that between 2006 and 2012 the UK lost 222,000 hectares of green space to urban sprawl?
 That is roughly equivalent to 22,000 football pitches.
 We now need our trees more than ever.